-Residents are encouraged to read the London Fire Brigade Home Fire Safety Guide which gives excellent hints and tips on staying safe.
+Residents are encouraged to read the London Fire Brigade Home Fire Safety Guide (PDF, 166KB) which gives excellent hints and tips on staying safe.

 Each Hyde building has its own fire safety policy which will be clearly displayed in the communal areas.
 Residents are advised to familiarise themselves with the policy for their particular building and to follow the directions given.

 The information below provides some more detail about the fire safety measures we have adopted, in addition to the stay put policy.

 Fire extinguishers are not required in the common areas of blocks of flats and the guidance provided on the subject states it would be “generally undesirable to provide them”.
 There are a number of reasons why this guidance exists.
 Primarily the idea that a resident may leave their flat to get an extinguisher and then return to fight a fire without relevant training may place them at greater risk than if they simply left the building.

 Residents are reminded if a fire occurs inside your flat; you should safely evacuate the building via the nearest exit.
 Do not attempt to tackle the fire.